Fentanyl Addiction Treatment

 Fentanyl causes elevated dopamine levels in the brain’s reward areas, thereby producing a state of euphoria and relaxation.
 A person with chronic pain can develop a tolerance to legally prescribed fentanyl and take escalating doses in order to obtain relief.
 In some instances, a legal prescription may run out, causing an individual who is already hooked on the drug to buy it on the street.
 Others abuse the drug strictly for its euphoric effects.
-Treatment for fentanyl addiction is already challenging, but it becomes more so with the co-occurring use of other illicit and prescription drugs, whether intentional or unintentional.2
+Treatment for fentanyl addiction, whether through inpatient rehab or an intensive outpatient program, is already challenging, but it becomes more so with the co-occurring use of other illicit and prescription drugs, whether intentional or unintentional.2

 Stats and Facts